-FG Okays N24bn for One Modular Irrigation Project In Adamawa
+FG Okays N24bn for One Modular Irrigation Project in Adamawa

 Deji Elumoye in Abuja

-Executive Vice Chairman/CEO of NASENI, Professor Mohammed Sani Haruna, who made this known to newsmen Friday afternoon meeting with President Muhammadu Buhari at the State House, Abuja, said the new funding approval by the President was for a modernised modular irrigation system pilot scheme.
+Executive Vice Chairman/CEO of NASENI, Professor Mohammed Sani Haruna, who made this known to journalists yesterday afternoon after meeting with President Muhammadu Buhari at the State House, Abuja, said the new funding approval by the President was for a modernised modular irrigation system pilot scheme.

-He said: “We have acquired a 10 hectare farmland on lease in Adamawa State, using water from River Benue, where this pilot scheme is starting and it is estimated that, based on the technologies to be used there, it is possible to have three multi-crop season in a year, commencing from October this year, God willing.

 On purpose of his visit, the NASENI boss said he came round to show the financial details of the agency’s operation to the President.